-- i. the student has chosen not to access the complaints and appeals processes within the 20 working day period, or - ii. the student withdraws from the process, or - iii. the student lodges an appeal and is denied in the course of the College's internal appeals process and - iv.
-20 working days has passed and the student has not lodged an external appeal, or - v. the student lodged an external appeal which resulted in a decision supporting the registered provider (i.e. the student's appeal was unsuccessful)
+- the student has chosen not to access the complaints and appeals processes within the 20 working day period, - ii. the student withdraws from the process, or - iii. the process is completed and results in a decision supporting the registered provider (ie. the student's appeal was unsuccessful) the Imagine Education Australia will notify the Secretary of DHA through PRISMS as soon as practicable of the student not achieving satisfactory course progress.

+The intervention strategy

-Imagine Education Australia will notify the Secretary of DHA through PRISMS as soon as practicable of the student not achieving satisfactory course progress.
-The intervention The intervention strategy strategy Imagine Education Australia will assist students who are at risk of not making satisfactory course progress in accordance with this intervention strategy.
+The intervention strategy

+- Imagine Education Australia will assist students who are at risk of not making satisfactory course progress in accordance with this intervention strategy.
 Imagine Education Australia needs to ensure that they follow their intervention strategy as failure to do so may provide a student with grounds for a successful appeal.
-Failure to implement the intervention strategy may also constitute a breach of the National Code 2018.
-Imagine Education Australia will make students aware of opportunities and services to assist them if they are identified as at risk of not making satisfactory course progress by providing in writing by email.
+Failure to implement the intervention strategy may also constitute a breach of the National Code 2018. - Imagine Education Australia will make students aware of opportunities and services to assist them if they are identified as at risk of not making satisfactory course progress by providing in writing by email.
 Imagine Education Australia have a counsellor available by appointment to discuss welfare related issues.
 Students wishing to see the Student Counsellor can make an appointment at the Student Services Desk.

-Strategies to assist identified students to achieve satisfactory course progress: Possible intervention strategies include: promoting regular attendance at lectures Additional access to library resources and lecturer through review weeks the submission of assessment Where appropriate, students will be advised on the suitability of the course in which they enrolled.
-Staff will assist students by advising them of opportunities for reassessment of the task in units in which they had not been previously able to demonstrate competency.
-Extension of course duration as per Imagine Education Australia Intervention Extension Policy.
-Compassionate or Compelling circumstances.
-The Campus Manager (CM) may telephone or email the student advising that their course may be cancelled and asking them to attend an interview with CM to see how Imagine can assist with their studies.
-Imagine Education Australia will save each written notice to students in their academic file.
-The written notice of intention to report a student for unsatisfactory progress Imagine Education Australia will provide written notice to report a student for unsatisfactory progress.
-Reporting students for unsatisfactory progress Reporting a student for unsatisfactory course progress occurs only when the student has been identified as not making satisfactory course progress in two consecutive compulsory study periods, and the student has not made a successful appeal against this assessment.
-Course progress in a non-compulsory study period is to be disregarded when considering whether there has been unsatisfactory progress in two consecutive compulsory study periods.
+Strategies to assist identified students to achieve satisfactory course progress:

+Possible intervention strategies include:

+- promoting regular attendance at lectures - Additional access to library resources and lecturer through review weeks - the submission of assessment - Where appropriate, students will be advised on the suitability of the course in which they enrolled. - Staff will assist students by advising them of opportunities for reassessment of the task in units in which they had not been previously able to demonstrate competency. - Extension of course duration as per Imagine Education Australia Intervention Extension Policy. - Compassionate or Compelling circumstances. - The Campus General Manager may telephone or email the student advising that their course may be cancelled and asking them to attend an interview with GM to see how Imagine can assist with their studies. - Imagine Education Australia will save each written notice to students in their academic file.

+The written notice of intention to report a student for unsatisfactory progress

+Imagine Education Australia will provide written notice to report a student for unsatisfactory progress.

+Reporting students for unsatisfactory progress

-- If a student is identified for a second, but not consecutive, study period as not making satisfactory course progress, the provider does not report the student for unsatisfactory course progress. - When a student is reported for unsatisfactory course progress DHA will consider all the information available and if they decide to consider cancellation, DHA will send a Notice of Intention to Consider Cancellation (NOICC) prior to a decision being made to cancel the students visa.
+- Reporting a student for unsatisfactory course progress occurs only when the student has been identified as not making satisfactory course progress in two consecutive compulsory study periods, and the student has not made a successful appeal against this assessment. - Course progress in a non-compulsory study period is to be disregarded when considering whether there has been unsatisfactory progress in two consecutive compulsory study periods. - If a student is identified for a second, but not consecutive, study period as not making satisfactory course progress, the provider does not report the student for unsatisfactory course progress. - When a student is reported for unsatisfactory course progress DHA will consider all the information available and if they decide to consider cancellation, DHA will send a Notice of Intention to Consider Cancellation (NOICC) prior to a decision being made to cancel the students visa.
 Students will be given an opportunity to respond to the NOICC and explain their situation. - Part 3, Division 1, Section 19(2) of the ESOS Act 2000 requires Imagine Education Australia to report the student for unsatisfactory course progress 'as soon as practicable' after the breach occurs.
 Good practice would be to report the student through PRISMS within 5 days of finalising the decision to report (i.e. within 5 days of 3.9 i., ii., or iii. occurring).